-There’s something peaceful about a yoga studio.
-Maybe it’s the anticipation of your class or knowing how relaxed you feel after one, but you can immediately feel a sense of relief and stress release when you walk into one.
-With the pandemic, so many people have had to turn to their homes to be their everything, and that includes their yoga studio.
-Luckily, we have just the ideas you need to transform one of your rooms or part of a room into a DIY yoga studio.
+There is something peaceful about a yoga studio.
+It may be the anticipation of your class or just knowing how relaxed you feel after one, but you can immediately feel a sense of relief when you walk into one.
+If you don’t want to travel outside of your home, though, that’s no problem!
+Luckily, we have just the ideas you need to transform one of your rooms at home into a DIY yoga studio.

 The first step to a DIY yoga studio is determining where to put it.
-Do you have a glassed-in back porch area that is just perfect for it?
-Or are you converting part of your garage into one for you?
-Or even an indoor room in the house?
+You may have a glassed-in back porch area that is perfect!
+You can also convert part of your garage into a brand new studio.
+Even a dedicated room inside your house can work great!
 Once you determine where your yoga studio will go, you will then be able to determine what materials you’ll need to make it perfect.

-If you’ve chosen a room that is not completely private or the garage, then you’ll want to get some soundproofing foam.
-Nothing can destroy your feeling of zen like hearing the garbage truck backing up while they do the collection or hearing your children start fighting in another room.
-Acoustic foam can be a great solution to blocking out other noises in the house that could distract you from your yoga time.
-We have a wide variety of acoustic foam, as well as sound barriers that could help you to create the perfect, quiet space for your needs.
+If you’ve chosen a room that is not completely private, then you’ll want to get some soundproofing foam.
+Nothing can destroy your “zen” like hearing the garbage truck backing up for trash collection or hearing your children start fighting in the next room.
+Acoustic foam can be a great solution to blocking out noises that could distract you from your yoga time.
+We have a wide variety of acoustic foam and sound barriers that can assist you in creating a serene space to exercise, breathe, and relax.

-The next step is to determine the type of flooring.
-If you are working in a garage, you may want to add some rubber gym flooring or neoprene skins to the floor.
-This will allow you a more comfortable space to walk in, and it will also help with keeping a clean appearance, which sometimes a garage or basement room may lack.
-If your room already has a hard flooring or a carpet, you may not need to add anything on top of it, as you’ll be rolling out your yoga mat to use, you may not need to add anything to a floor that has hardwood or carpeting.
+The next step is to determine the type of flooring that you need.
+If you are working in a garage with a cement floor, you may want to add some rubber gym rubber or neoprene to pad it a bit.
+This will allow you a more comfortable space to walk in while also keeping a clean appearance, which some rooms may initially lack.
+Since you’ll be rolling out your yoga mat to use, you may not need to add anything to a floor that has hardwood or carpeting.

-Color psychology suggests that soothing colors such as a warm white or a cool green or even lavender may be a good color choice for a room meant for relaxation.
-It will also help you to feel as if you’ve been transported to a new area, rather than just walked into another room of your house.
+Color psychology suggests that soothing colors such as a warm white, cool green, or even lavender may be good color choices to create a relaxing aura in your room.
+It can also help you feel like you’ve been transported to a whole new area completely, and not just another room of the house.

 Finally, make sure you have a good storage area to keep your yoga studio from getting cluttered.
 Being able to put your yoga mat and other accessories into a nice box or basket is a great way to keep your area neat, tidy, and stress-free.